 Getting Started

 Shovel is a program that indexes data from an Ethereum node into a Postgres database.
-It uses standard JSON RPC APIs provided by all Ethereum nodes (ie Geth,Reth) and hosted nodes (ie Alchemy, Quicknode).
-It indexes blocks, transactions, and decoded event logs.
+It uses standard JSON RPC APIs provided by Ethereum nodes (ie Geth,Reth) and node providers (ie Alchemy, Quicknode).
+It indexes blocks, transactions, decoded event logs, and traces.
 Shovel uses a declarative JSON config to determine what data should be saved in Postgres.

-Here is a basic example of a config that saves ERC20 transfers
+Here is a basic Config that saves ERC20 transfers

 {